#Abarim

 According to the Christian and Jewish interpretation Moses is being punished:

-Moses being punished for one single act of disobedience.
+Moses is being punished for one single act of disobedience.
 This was the only time Moses slipped up and disobeyed God.
-He who had faithfully obeyed God in everything made one mistake towards the end of his life-and paid for it by being denied entry into Canaan.
+He, who had faithfully obeyed God in everything made one mistake towards the end of his life-and paid for it by being denied entry into Canaan.
 This was the second time that the people cried for water.
-This time God told Moses not to smite the rock, but only speak to it But Moses was angry and struck the Rock twice.
+This time God told Moses not to smite the rock, but only speak to it.
+But Moses was angry and struck the Rock twice.
 The Lord immediately told Moses that he could not enter Canaan.
 Another interpretation is that Moses was being punished for the sins of his “flock.
 Or maybe a little bit of both.

 According to the Islamic interpretation Moses is being rewarded.
-They believe that Moses death was near and he prayed that he be able to see the Promised Land.
+They believe that Moses' death was near and he prayed that he be able to see the Promised Land.
 That prayer was answered and from Mt.
 Nebo he was able to look down upon Canaan.
 He did indeed “see” the promised land.

 Interesting.